 Risk of Bias Tool (Within Studies) (# 12)

 Randomized controlled trials will be assessed using the Cochrane Risk of Bias Tool.
 Cohort studies will be assessed using the SIGN tool for cohort studies.
+Each relevant article will be critically appraised by two reviewers, independently.
+Disagreements will be resolved through concensus, and where this is not possible, a third reviewer will be consulted.

 Summary Measures to Include (# 13)